 Martyna Walas , Alice Farren and Charlotte Ross joined us last week on Tea Time SEO to give us tips about the amount of content a site needs to rank.
-If you missed the talk and what to read the insights, watch it here on our YouTube channel, read through the slides and Martyna’s also shared her great tips below on the Authoritas blog.
+Read through the slides and Martyna’s also shared her great tips below on the Authoritas blog.

 One-size-fits-all content is no longer effective to help your site rank

 Marketing specialists face the challenge of matching the message to the needs expressed by the user at a given moment that is a specific stage on their customer’s journey.
 So focusing on keywords only is not enough today to have your content rank.
 We need to look at it from different perspective.

 1. Identify the search intent

 This is a step I would strongly recommend to start with when doing keyword research.
 Check what the SERPs look like on keywords you want to use, what they look like in your industry.
 Then adjust your content by adding some features such as Google My Business that will let you appear in local SERPs.
 Speaking of Google My Business – Google more and more often displays maps with local places for general and category-related queries.
 This is a great chance to break through with the local website in a very competitive organic environment.

 Also, being featured in graphic content or recommended videos also helps your site to rank, because you increase your visibility without having to invest large media budgets.
 If you neglect this, your competitors who are doing videos and optimising for image search may potentially steal your traffic as they would be appearing higher in the SERPs.

 2. Check what keywords your readers (actually) want to see